 Bigger, tougher, and harder-hitting than even the ancient marks of Dreadnought used by standard Astartes, the Redemptor Dreadnoughts piloted by mortally wounded Primaris Marines are advanced combat walkers created by Belisarius Cawl.
 Fitted with sophisticated systems and armed with a range of deadly weaponry, a Redemptor can unleash tremendous carnage upon the foe while exhibiting speed and dexterity far in excess of that displayed by their more lumbering forbears.

 - Deadly Upgrade: Like the Onager Dunecrawlers of the Skitarii, the tech-priests that originally designed the Redemptor Dreadnought gave little thought to the long-term health of the Primaris Marine interred inside.
-Because of this, Redemptors that have seen extended combat have had their sarcophagi replaced due to their powerful systems burning out and killing their pilots.
+Because of this, Redemptors that see extended combat very likely have had their sarcophagi replaced due to their powerful systems burning out and killing their pilots.

 - Lightning Bruiser: Despite its size, it's also faster than every other type of Dreadnought other than the Crusade-era Contemptor pattern.

-- More Dakka: The Redemptor-pattern Dreadnought can be configured to lay down a terrifying amount of firepower, with two miniguns, two Storm Bolters, and an anti-aircraft missile launcher.
+- More Dakka: Redemptors can be configured to lay down a terrifying amount of firepower, with two miniguns, two Storm Bolters, and an anti-aircraft missile launcher.

 - Plasma Cannon: Some Redemptors are equipped with macro plasma incinerators, one of the largest marks of plasma incinerator designed by Archmagos Dominus Cawl.
 Although these large weapons arent much more powerful than the heavy plasma incinerators carried by Hellblasters in the 8th Edition of the game, the grater energy output gives them a far higher rate of fire.